 Public Education and Community Events

 The Fire Prevention Bureau is a critical component of the Lake Villa Fire Protection District’s effort to protect the citizens of our communities against the loss of life and property through its enforcement of the Municipal Fire Codes.
-Our Fire Prevention Officer, Greg Phillips, conducts general inspections of businesses, schools, public places of assembly, etc. within the District’s geographic boundaries.
+Our Fire Prevention Officer, Justin Biggs, conducts general inspections of businesses, schools, public places of assembly, etc. within the District’s geographic boundaries.
 Inspections are done periodically to ensure that each entity complies with all required fire codes.

 Code enforcement and inspection programs are vital to maintain a high level of fire safety within the community.
 The goals of these programs are to reduce the likelihood of fire emergencies, prevent the loss of property and personal injury, contribute to the safety of citizens, and to control the cost of fire suppression and other emergency responses.